 easy to learn, hard to master, and oddly calming.

-Even today, it remains one of the most played online math puzzle games, especially among bored office employees and students who want mental stimulation without stress.
+Even today, it remains one of the most-played online math puzzle games, especially among bored office employees and students seeking mental stimulation without stress.

 What Is the 2048 Number Merge Game?